 current, upcoming & Past events

-I'm delighted to announce that my Gothic, historical novel has been accepted for publication by Shade Mountain Press.
+I'm delighted to announce that my Gothic, historical novel The House of Erzulie has been accepted for publication by Shade Mountain Press.
 The book is due out in print and e-book in Feb.
 2018.

-I've had a blast writing my chapter "Eat, Drink and Be Wary" for the soon-to-be-released Body Horror Book (Oscillate Wildly Press).
+I've had a blast writing my essay "Eat, Drink and Be Wary" for the soon-to-be-released Body Horror Book (Oscillate Wildly Press).
 After tumbling down a deep and bloody rabbit hole, I settled on the topic of female autosarcophagy (women who self-cannibalize in horror films), with explorations into the New French Extreme movement and a glorious excuse to watch a lot of gruesome movies.
-Check out my interview on the topic of female body horror, writing and films here:
+Be sure to check out my interview on the topic of female body horror, writing and films.